BranhamMouata/bmy_adxl375/README.md

 - void delay_ms(uint32_t t): delay milliseconds.
 - void delay_us(uint32_t t)

-If the user SPI API doesnt provide these implementations, an adapter can be used.
+If the user Timer API doesnt provide these implementations, an adapter can be used.

 ### Interrupt implementation
 The user must provide an INTERRUPT implementation to handle interrupts.
 The INTERRUPT must implement:
 - void attachInterrupt(uint8_t interruptNum, void (*)(void *) userFunc, wire::PinStatus mode, void *param)

-If the user SPI API doesnt provide these implementations, an adapter can be used.
+If the user Interrupt API doesnt provide these implementations, an adapter can be used.